Home » Blog » Coaching Chronicles with Aneeta Madhok

 Please share a client transformation story that is very memorable to you.

 Aneeta: Many, but to tell you one, which still sticks, and this was quite some years ago.

 I’m the last person to coach a person to run away from the realities.
 People, you know, reject certain realities that they’re facing, and seek an escape into something which was a dream at one point in time.
-That thing, unless it is something very concrete that person really, really wants to do.
-My question is how do you maximize your life after all it has brought you here for a reason.
+That solution and goal needs to be something very concrete that person really wants to do and it can be realized.

 Therapy and coaching are very different.
 So you belong to the field of psychology.
 How do you manage to stay in a practice such that they do not overlap?

 Aneeta: Initially, it was a struggle to do that.
 But I saw the value of coaching, being much more in line with my own internal values.
-Frankly, it has not been prescriptive, because I’m in a tribe.
-And the minute I say, yes, it is my solution.
-I know it doesn’t work.
-I saw it not working.
-Solutions don’t work for others.
-That’s when it was becoming very clear to me.
-What works for me doesn’t work for others.
+Frankly, even my counselling in the past had not been prescriptive.
+I saw it not working when I got into prescription mode.
+One person’s solutions don’t work for others.
+So, in the past, my counselling was more an invitation to a non-judgmental space for others, working with emotions and relationships.

 You must have diverse clients.
 Do you think the coaching conversation needs to be different based on the age?